This post may contain links to products that we use and love, and we may earn a commission at no cost to you.

 Once you’ve made the (probably long) drive to the town of Christmas Valley, you’ll leave the paved roads and endure the last 7.5 miles on gravel.
 I’ll tell you a secret: drive faster.
 The road is badly washboarded, and if you drive slowly, you’ll rattle your teeth right out of your head.
 We found a much more comfortable speed that allowed us to “float” over the washboard ridges.
 Phew!
 Once we discovered this, we made much better time and arrived quickly at the trailhead.

 The trailhead is broad with plenty of parking.
 There’s one vault toilet, but no other amenities, not even a map.
 The one interpretive board is about bats.
 When we arrived on a weekday morning, there was one other car in the lot.
-But throughout our time there, several other cars came and went so while it wasn’t ever busy, there were occasionally other people around.
+Throughout our time there, several other cars came and went so while it wasn’t ever busy, there were occasionally other people around.

 Crack in the Ground

 You’ll know when you’ve arrived at the “Crack”.
-There’s a few juniper trees offering a bit of respite from the sun and heat, a picnic table, and a former registration podium.
+There are a few juniper trees offering a bit of respite from the sun and heat, a picnic table, and a former registration podium.
 There was nothing in it this time except for an inexplicable Realtor’s card.

 And of course, there’s the crack.
 It’s hard to get a good feel for how big it truly is, but it is unmistakably a crack in the ground.